oxedom/gym-backend/README.md

-README:
+# CMS Sport Fitness Tracking App Built for Trainers

-CMS sport fitness tracking app that is built for trainers
+The personal trainer will register a trainee and create a custom plan for them.
+Once the setup is complete, the trainer can create training sessions for the trainees and input session data in real-time.
+The session's status is updated during the session, and when it ends, the trainee will be able to view a summary of their training session.
+In general, the trainee will have access to their statistics in another standalone full-stack app that queries the same database.

-Personal trainer will register a trainee, build him a custom plan.
-After all the setup the trainer can create training sessions for trainees and input session data while the session is happening..
-The state of the session is updated at runtime, when the session ends the trainee will be able to see a summary of his training session as well.
-In general the trainee will have acesss to his stats in another standalone fullstack app (quries the same DB)
+The Process of Building the App

-The process of building the app.
+One of my main goals before starting this app was to become familiar with GraphQL.

-A big goal of mine before building this app was to get familer with GraphQL, I really believed in the tech and wanted to try it myself.
+Before starting the project, I created a documentation page on Google Docs to set my goals and understand the tasks I needed to accomplish.

- Before starting my project I made a documentation page on google docs to set my goals and understand what tasks I need to do[2] Started off the projects DB using mongodb like an fool but then quickly realized that I should move to a relational database because all of my data is realtional, It was quite a challange to migrate because a lot of my business logic was written with mongoose, including all the graphql resolvers, although a challange It was important for me to make the change, also because in the real world migrating to different types of DB's can certainly happen  I chose to go with postgres because I had some familiarity with SQL and wanted to learn something new, I haven't used SQL query launguage in a while and I was tempted to use a ORM for PG but then I came across this articlep[1] and decided to write RAW SQL queires instead.
+I began by setting up the project's database using MongoDB, but quickly realized that I should switch to a relational database because all of my data was relational.
+Migrating to a relational database was quite a challenge since much of my business logic was written with Mongoose, including all the GraphQL resolvers.
+However, it was important for me to make this change because in the real world, migrating to different types of databases can certainly happen.
+I chose to use PostgreSQL because I had some familiarity with SQL and wanted to learn something new.
+Although I hadn't used the SQL query language in a while and was tempted to use an ORM for PostgreSQL, I came across this article [1] and decided to write raw SQL queries instead.

-Getting used to writing queires wasn't all that hard, getting it to work with the Auth BL was a bit tricky but I managed to make it work.
-Currently running my postgres server in a docker which was a whole 2 day episode the tech, love the fact that each container has its own filesystem very cool. anyway hopefully this doccumantion will get a proper update because it's a bit rough currently as you have read.
-I am going to go back to actaully working on the project cheeers
+Currently, I'm running my PostgreSQL server in a Docker container, which took me about two days to set up.
+I love the fact that each container has its

-* Features *
+## Features:
 * Add trainees to the system
-* Build a custom plan with many exercises.
+* Create a custom plan with multiple exercises
-* Keep track of all of the trainees sessions
+* Track all training sessions for the trainees